Edit Content

 What Constitutes Pioneer Credit Recovery Debt Collection Harassment?

-The Fair Debt Collection Practices Act (FDCPA) regulates debt collection practices and protects consumers from unfair, deceptive, and abusive actions.
-Like all debt collectors, Pioneer Credit Recovery must adhere to these rules.
+The Fair Debt Collection Practices Act (FDCPA) regulates debt collection practices and protects consumers from unfair, deceptive, and abusive actions by debt collection agencies.
+Like all debt collectors, this company must adhere to these rules.
 The following behaviors are considered harassment under the FDCPA:

 Repeated Calls Intended to Harass or Annoy